General information on the gambling system reform

 -

-Meetings have been held with the Government of Åland as the project has progressed.
-The Government of Åland was informed of the content of the draft proposal and economic impact assessments were provided.
+During the project, meetings were held with the Government of Åland.
 The reform makes it possible for Åland-based PAF to apply for a licence.
 The lottery tax and corporate tax paid by PAF would be remitted back to Åland.
 Calculations on the income recognised by PAF and the taxes paid by it cannot be made, as their development depends on factors independent of the legislative reform (in particular the market share of PAF and the development of its business).